-- 3.1 Under Part 1 of the Local Government Act 2003 the Council may borrow money (a) for any purpose relevant to its functions under any enactment, or (b) for the purposes of the prudent management of its financial affairs.

-- 3.2 Under the requirements of the Prudential Code and Treasury Management Code of Practice the following indicators have been adopted:

-- Actual and estimates of financing costs to net revenue stream;

-- · Estimates of capital expenditure;

-- Actual capital expenditure:

-- Estimate of Capital Financing Requirement;

-- Actual Capital Financing Requirement;

-- Authorised limit;

-- Operational boundary;

-- Actual external debt:

-- · Gross debt and Capital Financing Requirement;

-- Upper and lower limit of maturity structure of borrowing fixed and variable;

-and

-- Upper limit on principal sums invested for periods of over 365 days.

-- 3.3 Given the link to the budget and capital programme, these indicators were approved by the Council on 22 February 2018 as part of the Budget and Council Tax Level 2018/19 report.
+- 3.1 Under Part 1 of the Local Government Act 2003 the Council may borrow money(a) for any purpose relevant to its functions under any enactment, or(b) for the purposes of the prudent management of its financial affairs. - 3.2 Under the requirements of the Prudential Code and Treasury Management Code of Practice the following indicators have been adopted: - Actual and estimates of financing costs to net revenue stream; - Estimates of capital expenditure; - Actual capital expenditure; - Estimate of Capital Financing Requirement; - Actual Capital Financing Requirement; - Authorised limit; - Operational boundary; - Actual external debt; - Gross debt and Capital Financing Requirement; - Upper and lower limit of maturity structure of borrowing fixed and variable; and - Upper limit on principal sums invested for periods of over 365 days. - In addition to the above indicators, local indicators showing the level of reserves which are backed by cash in the bank and internal borrowing as a percentage of the capital financing requirement have been introduced to this report. - 3.3 Given the link to the budget and capital programme, these indicators were approved by the Council on 21 February 2019 as part of the Budget and Council Tax Level 2019/20 report.
 For completeness, the approved indicators are attached at Appendix 4.